dbactual/thomaspaine-www/content/aboutpaine/applied-science-of-thomas-paine.md

 and re-form under a declaration of rights, a constitution, and a vacuum of royalty.
 In 1787, he acknowledged the incompleteness of the American Revolution.(9) Though a second outcome awaited its completion, Paine initially transposed Newtonian momentum to the social domain.
 Incomplete because it opposed only the most visible slavery, yet this transposition promoted life with liberty and respect for individual property.
 Inadvertently, 125 years later another inventor elaborated on what
 Paine had done.
-The functional relationship of Thomas Paine to Nikola Tesla first came to mind in research of mine aimed at grounding organizational dynamics in physical dynamics, of which Galileo was the creator.(10)
+The functional relationship of Thomas Paine to Nikola Tesla first came to mind in research of mine aimed at grounding organizational dynamics in the physical dynamics of Galileo.(10)

 Tesla, inventor of polyphase alternating current power distribution, in 1900 modeled a human as "a mass urged on by a force".(11)   Human energy he thought measurable by "half the human mass multiplied with the square of a velocity which we are not yet able to compute."(12)   With this non-translatory velocity he associated a human's